gobrianyu/android_notes_app/README.md

 Thank you to Charyl Li for helping me figure out a silly bug.
 And thank you to Jacklyn Cui for helping me figure out an issue with my adapter.

-## Reflection Prompts

-### New Learnings (Part 2)

-The one tool I thought was most important for this submission cycle was Hive.
-Being able to store and encrypt data is an absolute game changer for what apps I can now create.

-## Challenges

-I had a lot of difficulty figuring out the constructor for my adapter.
-It was thanks to Jacklyn Cui that I managed to dig myself out of that rut!

-### Mistakes

-It was a silly mistake.
-I had a call for the original entry rather than the new entry when popping from navigator.
-This was the source of a multiple-hour headache.

-### Meta

-As I spent a lot of time working on extra features during this cycle, I would say it took me well over 10 hours of work this week.
-The actual part 2 bit only took a couple hours though.

-### Self Grade

-I would give myself 100.
-I believe I have satisfied every criteria, and gone above and beyond with my app.
-I'm really happy with how it came out!

 ### Additional Notes